Joseph P. Allen: Space experience

 Allen was a mission specialist on STS 51-A, which launched from Kennedy Space Center, Florida, on November 8, 1984.
 He was accompanied by Captain Frederick (Rick) Hauck (spacecraft commander), Captain David M. Walker (pilot), and fellow mission specialists, Dr. Anna Lee Fisher and Commander Dale Gardner.
 This was the second flight of the Orbiter Discovery.
 During the mission the crew deployed two satellites, Canada's Anik D-2 (Telesat H) and Hughes' LEASAT-1 (Syncom IV-1), and operated the 3M Company's Diffusive Mixing of Organic Solutions experiment.
 In the first space salvage attempt in history, Allen and Gardner performed spacewalks and successfully retrieved for return to Earth the Palapa B-2 and Westar VI communications satellites.
 STS 51-A completed 127 orbits of the Earth in 192 hours before landing at Kennedy Space Center, Florida, on November 16, 1984.
 With the completion of this flight Allen logged a total of 314 hours in space.

 Post-NASA experience

-Allen served as chief executive officer of Space Industries International, Washington, D.C., and later was chairman of Veridian, until he retired in 2004.
+Allen was chief executive officer of Space Industries International, Washington, D.C., and later was chairman of Veridian, until he retired in 2004.
 General Dynamics announced its acquisition of Veridian on June 9, 2003.

 In the 1998 HBO miniseries From the Earth to the Moon, Allen was played by Doug McKeon.

-In the 1998 movie Armageddon, directed by Michael Bay, Allen served as a NASA consultant and cameoed as "Kennedy Launch" during the launching of the X-71 shuttles.
+In the 1998 movie Armageddon, directed by Michael Bay, Allen was a NASA consultant and cameoed as "Kennedy Launch" during the launching of the X-71 shuttles.
 Allen was presented Sagamore of the Wabash, the top award from the state of Indiana, by U.S. Representative Jim Baird and State Representative Beau Baird.